Boundary-value problems of functional differential equations with state-dependent delays: Introduction

-\paragraph{Convergence of numerical discretization methods for BVPs} Similarly, discretization theory for boundary-value problems (BVPs) has been developed for nonlinearities $\gts$ that are Fr{\'e}chet differentiable for $C^0$ arguments by \citet{mas15SINA2,mas15SINA1,mas15NM}. \citet{andoSIAM2020} noted that for periodic BVPs with unknown period $T$ the rescaling by the unknown period $T$ introduces a state dependence of the deviating time arguments (namely on $T$, see the term $Ty(t-p/T\ldots)$ in \eqref{intro:dde:ex:rescaled}), even for FDE problems with constant delay.
+\paragraph{Convergence of numerical discretization methods for BVPs} Similarly, discretization theory for boundary-value problems (BVPs) has been developed for nonlinearities $\gts$ that are differentiable for $C^0$ arguments by \cite{mas15SINA2,mas15SINA1,mas15NM}.
+Indeed, it is tempting to assume differentiability of the nonlinearities and their discretized counterparts in FDE BVPs, because theorems on zeros of differentiable operators such as \cite[Lemma 19.1]{kra72} allow one to prove the uniqueness of the fixed point of the discretized problem straightforwardly. \cite{andoSIAM2020} pointed out that for periodic BVPs with unknown period $T$ the rescaling by the unknown period $T$ introduces a state dependence of the deviating time arguments (namely on $T$, see the term $Ty(t-p/T\ldots)$ in \eqref{intro:dde:ex:rescaled}), even for FDE problems with constant delay.
 This causes a loss of differentiability of the problem's nonlinearity with respect to the unknown $T$.
-Careful reanalysis of the general framework constructed by \citet{mas15NM} showed that continuous differentiability with respect to the scalar variable $T$ is only needed in a single point, namely the assumed-to-exist solution of the BVP.
-Thus, \citet{andoSIAM2020} proved convergence of the routinely used methods in \texttt{DDE-Biftool} and \texttt{knut} for FDEs with constant delays, closing the gap left in the argument of \cite{ED02}.
+Careful reanalysis of the general framework constructed by \cite{mas15NM} showed that continuous differentiability with respect to the scalar variable $T$ is only needed in a single point, namely the assumed-to-exist solution of the BVP.
+Thus, \cite{andoSIAM2020} proved convergence of the routinely used methods in \textsc{DDE-Biftool} and \textsc{knut} for FDEs with constant delays for the first time, closing the gap left in the argument of \cite{ED02}.